-Scholarships are available to help you pay for your education.
-They are awarded based on academic excellence, articulation of professional goals and financial need.
-More information about these scholarships is at cmht.unt.edu/.
+Scholarships are available based on academic excellence, articulation of professional goals and financial need.

 The Merchandising program is recognized as one of the most comprehensive in the nation.
-The Merchandising is a recipient of the American Textile Manufacturers Institute Award for Excellence for its innovative and exemplary programs and research.
+It’s a recipient of the American Textile Manufacturers Institute Award for Excellence for innovative and exemplary programs and research.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.